-- Knowingly transmitting an STI or HIV to another student;
+- Knowingly transmitting an STI or HIV to another member of the University community;

 - Sexually-based stalking and/or bullying may also be a form of sexual exploitation.

-The University’s complete Stalking Policy can be found here.
+The University’s complete Stalking Policy can be found at here

 Other Misconduct Offenses (which fall under Title IX when gender-based)